Add ISP Support to Your Skill Code

 Offer purchase suggestions

-Another way for users to buy your in-skill products is with a purchase suggestion, which means you proactively offer products related to how the user is currently interacting with your skill.
-You would check whether a user owns a product from the saved list and pass the product you want to suggest as well as a message relevant to that product to Amazon's purchase flow.
-To offer purchase suggestions, you:
+Another way for customers to buy your in-skill products is with a purchase suggestion, which means you proactively offer products related to how the customer is currently interacting with your skill.
+You would check whether a customer owns a product from the saved list and pass the product you want to suggest as well as a message relevant to that product to Amazon's purchase flow.
+To offer purchase suggestions, you add code that starts the purchase flow with a directive and includes the upsell message.

 For example: